F1uxxy/Smartdevice/design.md

 ## Smart Device Theme

-A smart chess board that
+A smart chess board that makes it easier for two people to play against eachother, which also aids new players

 ## Behaviours